atena-data/Python-Bootcamp-Codes/README.md

 ## *Day 19*
 "Turtle Race"
 Today I have a super fun game for you!
-There are 5 turtles with different colors racing.
-You are prompt to bet on one of them before the race strats.
-Then every turtle runs at a random pace and the one reaching the other side of the screen first would be declared as the winner.
+I have built a turtle race, where we have multiple turtles to run along a line and then we see who actually reaches the finish line first.
+You get to bet on one of the turtles before the race starts!

 Did your turtle win??? 🐢🐢🐢